omniprime/100-days-of-code/log.md

 **Thoughts:**  I am going too far away from the required user stories.
 I spent a good amount of my time adding the stream to the page if it was online.
 I stopped before I got it completed because I realized that I was not doing what I should.
 I am going to just finish the formatting tomorrow and turn it in.
 Later I will go back and add the stream stuff to the page for on site video.

+### Day 88: April 5th and 6th, 2017

+**Today's Progress**: Twitch API CSS and layout work.

+**Thoughts:**  Turned in my twitch API.
+Not happy with the colors, but I have very little in the way of an artistic eye.
+It works though and that is what matters most.
+I might have to switch to back end development soon in an attempt to do something that does not require art and is more logic based.